j-mnr/gophergo.dev/content/basics/06-switch.md

 	}
 }

-// SwitchNoValue shows that you don't have to give a value to the `switch`
+// NoValue shows that you don't have to give a value to the `switch`
 // statement, but instead perform true or false (bool) assertions on a given
 // value.
-func SwitchNoValue() {
+func NoValue() {
 	// This will get the current month.
 So this test may fail, see if you can't
 	// update the test with the correct string to make it pass! 😁 t := time.Now().Month()